 We want to maximize the benefit of our projects in the community through the creation of local jobs and training opportunities, fair access to contracts for local and Indigenous suppliers and investment in local businesses.

 Creating pathways for employment is one of the ways we support local communities and workers.
-We partnered with Proactive Safety & First Aid to create a safety officer internship for a member of the Ktunaxa nation in the Kootenay region.
-In association with the Prince George Nechako Aboriginal Employment and Training Association we provided the opportunity for students to spend a day at an active job site near Mackenzie.
+Through our involvement in the Indigenous Intern Leadership Program, we established two internship roles for Indigenous graduates to gain real world experience engaging and building relationships with municipalities and local and First Nations communities.
+We also partnered with Proactive Safety & First Aid to create a safety officer internship for a member of the Ktunaxa nation in the Kootenay region.

 Communities where work will take place